 Living @REDACTED is absolutely amazing.
 Just today, we have scheduled a bookclub on Kant, stand up comedy night, and a Iron Chef esque cooking competition.
 Will probably explore Utah wilderness this weekend as well.

-A house that focuses on clout and external validation tends to set a tone that makes it difficult to be authentic and organic.
-If you are surrounded by people who are in the place just so they can say they have been there, you most likely won't be able to get the level and type of interaction that you'd get with people who want to live, learn, and share alongside you.
+A house that focuses on clout and external validation sets a tone that makes it difficult to be authentic and organic.
+If you are surrounded by people who are in the place just so they can say they've been there, you most likely won't get much good out of it.

 What makes a house is the people within it.
 If people aren't coming for the experience, then it won't manifest within the house.

-To be clear, I am in no way trying to gate-keep the awesome opportunity of group houses.
+To be clear, in no am I trying to gate-keep the awesome opportunity of group houses.
 I hope everyone gets to do them, but it should be a truly safe, community oriented experience that is honest with its values and purpose.

 When finding housemates, I find that using The Damn Test to be a helpful litmus test on whether I align with someone and would like to live with them.